Web App Testing

 Web Application Security Testing and Web Application Penetration Testing for potential vulnerabilities as identified by the Open Web Application Security Project (OWASP), plus XBOSoft’s own list of top security threats.

 XBOSoft possess nearly 10 years of web app testing experience, working with clients big and small, near and far.
 The selected Case Study below gives a good example of the long-term web app testing services we have been providing to clients over the years.

 Mitel – Based in Ontario, Canada, Mitel is the world’s fastest-growing provider of cloud communications, making more than 33 million cloud connections daily.
 Mitel serves more than 60 million users in more than 100 countries.
 XBOSoft began providing testing services in 2010 to Benbria, at the time a small start-up whose product division was acquired by Mitel in 2016.
 Today, XBO’s testing services include API Automated Testing and Selenium Automated Testing.

 These are the core areas we focus on when executing web application testing.
 Having a thoroughly tested web application not only means less support needed for end users but a safe and secure web application.

-Next Steps: Not confident about your application’s quality?
-Not enough time to test all platforms?
+Next Steps: Not confident about your application’s quality or a round of web application penetration testing is needed?
+Not enough time for test runs of all platforms?
 XBOSoft is an expert in testing web applications.
 Contact us today!